biggaboy212/212-s-Notification-Library/README.md

 	Heading | What your heading will be updated to | Type: String | Inputs: String SubHeading | what your SubHeading will be updated to | Type: String | Inputs: String Image | If image functionality wasn't initially enabled in the notification, updating with an Image ID won't add an image.
 Set to false if you wish to avoid updating the image for notifications with prior image enablement.
-Example: library:UpdateNotifications("update test", "updated subheading", "rbxasset://textures/ui/GuiImagePlaceholder.png", 200,50,50)
+Example: library:UpdateNotifications("Updated Header", "Updated SubHeading", "rbxasset://textures/ui/GuiImagePlaceholder.png", 200,50,50)